 The Company has incurred finance costs on loans and the Revolving Credit Facility to finance developments.
 Where these costs relate to incomplete developments they have been capitalised and added to the cost of developments.
-During the year £93,635 (2021: £34,682) of interest has been capitalised and added to the cost of development.
+During the year £206,365 (2023: £28,390) interest has been capitalised and added to the cost of development.

 The SORP requires that partial ownership properties under construction are split between fixed assets and current assets.
 The split is determined by the percentage of property to be sold under first tranche sales.
-Within Incomplete development expenditure there is only 1 rented/other property that will be completed during 2023.
 For the purpose of determining the current asset, we estimate that 50% of each partial ownership unit will be sold as first tranche sales.
-This results in there being £Nil (2021: £1,508,557) being reflected as a current asset.
+This results in there being £Nil (2023: £Nil) being reflected as a current asset.